semantic-release/npm/README.md

 - [Granular access tokens](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) are recommended when publishing from a CI provider that is not supported by npm for trusted publishing, and can be set via [environment variables](#environment-variables).
   Because these access tokens expire, rotation will need to be accounted for in this scenario.

+> [!NOTE]
+> When using trusted publishing, provenance attestations are automatically generated for your packages without requiring provenance to be explicitly enabled.

 #### Trusted publishing from GitHub Actions

-To publish with OIDC from GitHub Actions, the `id-token: write` permission is required to be enabled on the job:
+To leverage trusted publishing and publish with provenance from GitHub Actions, the `id-token: write` permission is required to be enabled on the job:

 ```yaml
 permissions:
   id-token: write # to enable use of OIDC for trusted publishing and npm provenance
 ```

-> [!NOTE]
-> When using trusted publishing, provenance attestations are automatically generated for your packages without requiring provenance to be explicitly enabled.

 It's also worth noting that if you are using semantic-release to its fullest with a GitHub release, GitHub comments, and other features, then [more permissions are required](https://github.com/semantic-release/github#github-authentication) to be enabled on this job: